mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 # 3 CSS fundamentals

-CSS enables you to add style to your webpages, including color, text, positioning and layout, and animation.
-In our first CSS module we cover all the fundamental language mechanics you need to understand how CSS works.
+CSS enables you to add style to your web pages including color, text, positioning and layout, and animation.
+In our first CSS module, we cover all the fundamental language mechanics you need to understand how CSS works.

 General resources: